myersm0/montre/docs/api.md

 **Note on `pos` alias**: In CQL queries, `pos` is rewritten to `upos` at parse time.
 When accessing the inverted index or forward index directly via the API, use `"upos"` (the physical layer name).

-**Forward-only layers**: The `head` layer is stored in the forward index only — it is not present in the inverted index.
-Sentence-local integers are not meaningful as query targets.
-Use `get_int` to access head values from bindings for dependency tree reconstruction.
+**Forward-only layers**: The `head` and `deps` layers are stored in the forward index only — they are not present in the inverted index. `head` contains sentence-local integers; `deps` contains raw enhanced dependency strings (e.g., `"2:obj|5.1:nsubj:pass"`).
+Both have high cardinality or non-string types that make inverted indexing impractical.
+Use `get_int` to access head values and `get_str` for deps strings.
+Tokens without enhanced deps return `None` (underscore values are not stored).

 ### Span index